An interactive beatboard for writers — organize scenes, track characters, and see your story at a glance.

 The visual workspace.
 Scenes appear as cards, grouped by section.
 Drag to reorder; click to select one or more cards.

-The Library panel organizes your story's recurring elements into four categories: Characters, Locations, Themes, and Misc Items.
+The Library panel organizes your story's recurring elements into four categories: Characters, Locations, Themes, and Misc Items — plus a read-only POV section listing whichever names you've assigned as a scene's point of view (managed from the Scene form, not added here).

 Click the + button next to a category header to add a new entry.
 Give it a name and an optional note — you'll be tagging scenes with it.